 We are purpose-driven - all of us.
-Diversity, equity, inclusion and belonging are a part of our core values and imperative to operating at our best.
+We have an opportunity to harness the power of our greatest strength - our talented and diverse workforce of more than 300,000 colleagues - to reimagine health care in America and make health care more affordable, accessible, and simpler.
 Together, we set high standards and hold ourselves to them.
 We work daily to create value for everyone who trusts and relies on us and ensure every action we take is done ethically and transparently.
-We support our colleagues' education and growth with scholarships, promote and develop leadership skills through training and development courses and continue strengthening our pipeline for a diverse workforce by expanding our workforce initiatives into our communities.
-We integrate governance and partnership across our business units and seek responsible and equitable purchasing practices throughout our supply chain.
-We hold our supplier's partners to the same standard.
+We support our colleagues' education and growth with scholarships, promote and develop leadership skills through training and development courses and continue strengthening our pipeline to our workforce through job training and skill building programs in our communities.
+We integrate governance and partnership across our business units.